acegoal07/showsearcher_webapp/README.md

-# showsearcher_webApp
+# showsearcher_webapp
-A Web app for TMBD database
+A Web app for TMBD

 # What i want to add
 - Ratings of shows and films from across multiple rating sites